lihaoyi/scala.rx/Basic Usage.md

 As can be seen above, changing the value of `a` causes the change to propagate all the way through `c` `d` `e` to `f`.
 You can use a `Var` and `Rx` anywhere you an use a normal variable.

 The changes propagate through the dataflow graph in *waves*.
-Each update to a `Var` touches off a propagation wave, which pushes the changes from that `Var` to any `Rx` which is (directly or indirectly) dependent on its value.
+Each update to a `Var` touches off a propagation, which pushes the changes from that `Var` to any `Rx` which is (directly or indirectly) dependent on its value.
 In the process, it is possible for a `Rx` to be re-calculated more than once.

 Observers
 =========